incodehq/incode-platform/README.md

 ## Registering the service

-The `DocxService` is annotated with `@DomainService` and so will be automatically registered as a service.
+The `DocxService` is annotated with `@DomainService`, so add to the `packagePrefix` key:

+    isis.services-installer=configuration-and-annotation
+    isis.services.ServicesInstallerFromAnnotation.packagePrefix=...,\
+                                                                org.isisaddons.module.docx.dom,\
+                                                                ...